mireille07/UNIL_Lausanne/README.md

 ### 4- Submission
-We use our best model on the cleaned sentence of file 'unlabelled_test_dat.cvs', convert it inthe same format as in the file 'sample_submission.cvs', download in csv format and submit on Kaggle with an accuracy of 0.45.
+We use our best model on the cleaned sentence of file 'unlabelled_test_dat.cvs', convert it in the same format as in the file 'sample_submission.cvs', download in csv format and submit on Kaggle with an accuracy of 0.45.

 ### 6- Model Improvement:

-Many are the ways to improve the accuracy of a model, in our case , we choose the Principal Component Analysis (PCA) which for some unknown reason didn't improve our model. then We tried the Bert Model from HuggigngFace...
+Many are the ways to improve the accuracy of a model, in this competition, we chose the Principal Component Analysis (PCA) which for some unknown reason didn't improve our model.
+After we tried the Bert Model from HuggigngFace which gave us a slight improvement.(find two others notebook with the ipmproved model)